ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 ### Importing Data Structures from C Headers

-Theoretically, you could import data structures from C headers coming from the eCOS source code.
+Theoretically, you could import data structures from C headers coming from the eCos source code.
 However, I don't think this brings a lot of added value at the moment.
 This would only concern standard library function calls, and would not help you with custom code coming from either Broadcom or the vendor they partnered with.
-I think it's more efficient to check the eCOS doc whenever you're tracing such a call than go through the painful process of importing these structures.
+I think it's more efficient to check the eCos doc whenever you're tracing such a call than go through the painful process of importing these structures.
 On top of that, Ghidra does not support having multiple names for the same data type (as in, multiple typedefs call), which pretty much leads to losing all context.

 ### Conclusion